Training Diffusion Models with Reinforcement Learning: Related Work

 \section{Related Work}

-Denoising diffusion models ~\citep{sohldickstein2015nonequilibrium,ho2020denoising} have emerged as an effective class of generative models for modalities including images~\citep{ramesh2021dalle,saharia2022imagen}, videos~\citep{ho2022imagenvideo,singer2022make}, 3D shapes~\citep{zhou20213d, zeng2022lion}, and robotic trajectories~\citep{janner2022diffuser,ajay2022conditional,chi2023diffusion}.
-While the denoising objective is conventionally derived as an approximation to likelihood, the training of diffusion models typically departs from maximum likelihood in several ways that improve sample quality in practice~\citep{ho2020denoising}.
+\textbf{Diffusion probabilistic models.} Denoising diffusion models ~\citep{sohldickstein2015nonequilibrium,ho2020denoising} have emerged as an effective class of generative models for modalities including images~\citep{ramesh2021dalle,saharia2022imagen}, videos~\citep{ho2022imagenvideo,singer2022make}, 3D shapes~\citep{zhou20213d, zeng2022lion}, and robotic trajectories~\citep{janner2022diffuser,ajay2022conditional,chi2023diffusion}.
+While the denoising objective is conventionally derived as an approximation to likelihood, the training of diffusion models typically departs from maximum likelihood in several ways \citep{ho2020denoising}.
 Modifying the objective to more strictly optimize likelihood ~\citep{nichol2021improved, kingma2021vdms} often leads to worsened image quality, as likelihood is not a faithful proxy for visual quality.
 In this paper, we show how diffusion models can be optimized directly for downstream objectives.

-Recent progress in text-to-image diffusion models~\citep{ramesh2021dalle,saharia2022imagen} has enabled fine-grained high-resolution image synthesis.
+\textbf{Controllable generation with diffusion models.} Recent progress in text-to-image diffusion models~\citep{ramesh2021dalle,saharia2022imagen} has enabled fine-grained high-resolution image synthesis.
 To further improve the controllability and quality of diffusion models, recent approaches have investigated finetuning on limited user-provided data~\citep{ruiz2022dreambooth}, optimizing text embeddings for new concepts~\citep{gal2022image}, composing models~\citep{du2023reduce,liu2022compositional}, adapters for additional input constraints~\citep{zhang2023adding}, and inference-time techniques such as classifier \citep{dhariwal2021diffusion} and classifier-free \citep{ho2021classifierfree} guidance.